formaxcn/yuheng/README.md

     ```env
     LOG_LEVEL=debug
     ```
-    This will output detailed logs to the console, including:
+    This will output detailed logs to the console.
-    -   Full Wger API request URLs and methods.
-    -   Response status and data summaries.
-    -   Gemini prompts and raw response text.

 -   **Production**: Ensure `LOG_LEVEL` is set to `info` (default) or unset to avoid leaking sensitive data in logs.